simon-frankau/keyboard-build/README.md

 http://deskthority.net/wiki/Phantom_instruction_guide are very good and should give you everything you need, but I thought I'd just share my thoughts and experiences.

-An image of the final results is included as "Keyboard.jpg"

 Plates
 ======